mas2020-python/pwdgen-api/README.md

 the given pwd will 100 special chars
 ```
 - length is < 0 or > 200: error is given
-- flags are all false: error is given
+- all flags are false: error is given

 ### Technical considerations

 The application will use the following Python libraries:
 - `pytest`: in order to make the unit test
 - `fastapi`: for the deployment of the Web API service
--
+- the application has a Makefile in order to execute test, start the application etc...
+- the unit test are executed only for the engine, not for the wep app.
+This choice is necessary considering the timing constraints.

 Locally the libraries will be installed into a virtual environment and each dependencies will be listed